Identifies common practices to be aware of when selling in this market, e.g., whether all sales material need to be in the local language.

 Trade fairs are also an effective means of promotion.
 U.S. companies can select from several quality international trade fairs, both industry-specific and horizontal, to display and promote their products and services.
 The U.S. Commercial Service (CS) partners with a number of Indian trade show and U.S. pavilion organizers to promote U.S. participation and U.S. company interests in a number of select trade shows in India every year.

 U.S. Export Assistance Centers of the U.S. Department of Commerce, U.S. industry associations, and individual U.S. states organize trade delegations and missions to visit India to explore prospects for doing business with local firms in the private and public sectors.
 Participation in such trade missions, whose programs in India are managed by the U.S. Commercial Service, will be useful for U.S. companies interested in doing business in India.
-Visit here for a list of trade events and trade missions supported or organized by the U.S. Commercial Service (CS) in India.
+Visit a list of trade events and trade missions for a supported or organized by the U.S. Commercial Service (CS) in India.

 CS India also offers several easy and inexpensive options to begin promotion in the Indian market, which are particularly helpful to small and medium new-to-market companies: